SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock_SNMPc.md

 The fields of an imported trim rule detail the following information:

-- IP Address: You can specify to which source IPs the trim rule should be applied.
+- **IP Address**: You can specify to which source IPs the trim rule should be applied.
 If it should be applied to all IP addresses, use the wildcard value '\*'.
 Choosing a specific range like 192.168.10.x (with x between 0 and 255) is also allowed.

-- RegEX Incoming Trap: You can specify to which words of the trap message the trim rule should be applied.
+- **RegEX Incoming Trap**: You can specify to which words of the trap message the trim rule should be applied.
 This works via regular expressions.
 The rule will search if there is a match between the regular expression and the message in the trap.
 If so, the matching part is trimmed off the trap message.

-- Severity Incoming Trap: You can specify to which severities the trim rule should be applied.
+- **Severity Incoming Trap**: You can specify to which severities the trim rule should be applied.
 If it should be applied to all severities, use the wildcard value '0'.
 Specify other severities by the corresponding number (1:Critical, 2:Severe, 3:Major, 4:Minor, 5:Warning, 6:Normal, 7:Info).

 #### Example of Trim Rule Mechanism